sjentsch/lsjDocs/lsj/Ch11_tTest_05.rst

 theory is that the first test is a bit of a “wake up call” for students.
 When they realise how hard her class really is, they’ll work harder for the second test and get a better mark.
 Is she right?
-To test this, let’s import the ``chico`` dataset into jamovi.
+To test this, let’s import the |chico|_ data set into jamovi.
 This time jamovi does a good job during the import of attributing measurement levels correctly.
 The chico data set contains three variables: an ``id`` variable that identifies each student in the class, the ``grade_test1`` variable that